mecid/mecid.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 }
 ```

-We have one problem here, and this is the extension on UIStackView, only UIStackView will have this function.
-But we need it in any UIView subclass, so let's move it to UIView extension.
+We have one problem here, and this is the extension on *UIStackView*, only *UIStackView* will have this function.
+But we need it in any *UIView* subclass, so let's move it to *UIView* extension.

 ```swift
 extension UIView {